mi-wada/yamllint-action/README.md

 # yamllint-action

-The Action for running [yamllint](https://github.com/adrienverge/yamllint) with [reviewdog](https://github.com/reviewdog/reviewdog).
-This Action supports linting only the YAML files that have changed in a pull request.
+This Action runs [yamllint](https://github.com/adrienverge/yamllint) with [reviewdog](https://github.com/reviewdog/reviewdog).
+By setting the `only_changed` flag to true, it allows linting only the YAML files that have been changed in a pull request.

-This Action is simply an enhanced version of <https://github.com/reviewdog/action-yamllint> with the addition of the `only_changed` option.
+This Action is Based on [reviewdog/action-yamllint](https://github.com/reviewdog/action-yamllint).

 ## Usage